ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-28-why-does-ethereum-classic-have-value/index.md

 ## ETC Is Good Business for Economic Nodes

-Economic nodes are those nodes in the blockchain that are operated by businesses that use ETC to generate revenues.
-Examples of these are exchanges, wallet providers, block explorers, node as a service (NaaS) providers, data services, crypto custody services, and many others.
+Economic nodes are those nodes in the ETC network that are operated by businesses that use ETC to generate revenues.
+Examples of these are exchanges, wallet providers, block explorers, node-as-a-service (NaaS) providers, data services, crypto custody services, and many others.

 Historically, trading volume in ETC against fiat and other cryptocurrencies has ranked very high in exchanges.
 This makes ETC a very good business for these players as well as for software and hardware wallet providers.